doswelleth-zz/prodigy/README.md

 Random players design problems for students to solve in exchange for bitcoins.
 To initialize a contract, each party stakes an equal amount of bitcoins from their personal wallets.
 This amount is denominated in satoshis, the smallest unit of a bitcoin.

 When a student answers a question correctly, the contract executes and the student receives the random player’s stake.
-When a student gets the answer wrong, the contract executes and the student loses their stake to the random player.
+When a student answers a question incorrectly, the contract executes and the student loses their stake to the random player.

 Each contract has a different value.
 The harder the problem, the higher the value of the contract and potentially the more satoshis a student can earn.